 Community Attention Foster Families (CAFF), founded in 1976, recruits, trains, and supervises foster families for children between birth and age 21 in Charlottesville, Albemarle, and Greene counties.
 Book Baskets provides books for their annual holiday gathering in December.

 The Emergency Food Network

-The Emergency Food Bank (EFB) is a private non-profit that provides three days worth of food for the families that have called them for assistance.
-Each family can only use them once a month.
-The EFB receives books from Book Baskets for clients to take when they pick up food (two books per child per visit).
+The Emergency Food Network (EFN) is a private non-profit that provides three days worth of food for the families that have called them for assistance.
+Each family can only use the EFN once a month.
+The EFN receives books from Book Baskets for clients to take when they pick up food (two books per child per visit).

-The Charlottesville Free Clinic provides access to medical care, dental care, mental health support services, and prescription medications for uninsured and underinsured adults and their families living in the greater Charlottesville/Albemarle community.
+The Charlottesville Free Clinic provides access to medical care, mental health support services, and prescription medications for uninsured and underinsured adults and their families living in the greater Charlottesville/Albemarle community.
 Children waiting for their parents can read Book Baskets books and, at each visit to the clinic, choose a book to take home and keep.

 Greenstone on Fifth Community Center

 The Greenstone on Fifth Community Center houses a library and computer lab and conducts tutoring programs for after school youth in kindergarten through 4th grade.
 Book Baskets provides books several times per year for special and/or community events.
 Participating children can choose two books to take home and keep at each of these events.